-A major effort over the past year has been the transfer and integration of CCO webpages to a new KLWA website platform (kezarwatershed.org).
-The CCO webpages tell the story of climate change trends for a variety of data collected within or near the Kezar Lake watershed.
+The CCO webpages on the new KLWA website (kezarwatershed.org) tell the story of climate change trends for a variety of data collected within or near the Kezar Lake watershed.
 This website successfully summarizes the voluminous data collected over several decades in a format that is readily accessible and understandable to the public.
 The CCO also spent considerable time and effort to develop new, expanded webpages for the CCO weather station and webcam that have produced over 2,000 "hits" per month.
 The CCO webpages are one of the primary methods of data communication with the public.